18F/afrs-pa/README.md

 # US Air Force Recruiting Service Path Analysis

 ## Welcome!
 This repository contains documentation describing the Air Force Recruiting Service (AFRS) Path Analysis engagement.
-It is intended to be a place where project team members, stakeholders, and other interested parties can keep track of goals and resouces as we work together.
+It is intended to be a place where project team members, stakeholders, and other interested parties can keep track of goals and resources as we work together.

 ## History